moby/moby/docs/sources/introduction/technology.md

 ### Docker.io registry

-[Docker.io](https://index.docker.io) is the global archive (and directory) of user supplied Docker container images.
+[Docker.io](https://index.docker.io) is the global archive (and directory) of user supplied Docker images.
 It currently hosts a large – in fact, rapidly growing – number of projects where you can find almost any popular application or deployment stack readily available to download and run with a single command.